Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

+The next step is the definition of the constraints.
+We remark again that in the approach we are following the canonical theory is defined from the beginning, rather than obtained from a previous action.
+Hence, there is a big freedom to define the constraints explicitly.
+We use as guiadance the closeness to the kinetic-conformal Ho\v{r}ava theory, which in turn is close to general relativity (at least its large-distance effective theory).
+Thus, the first constraint we define, besides the momentum constraint $\mathcal{H}^i$ already included, is the condition

-which is similar to the way the so-called Hamiltonian constraint arises in General Relativity and the Ho\v{r}ava theory.
+which is similar to the way the so-called Hamiltonian constraint arises in general relativity and the Ho\v{r}ava theory.
 For the $\mathcal{H}_0$ given in (\ref{h0}), we obtain

-Note that once the constraint (\ref{hamiltonianconstfunctional}) is imposed, the equation of motion derived from the variation of $N$ only gets contributions from the constraint sector of the canonical action, that is, from $B_A \delta_N \phi^A$.
-Hence this evolution equation is necessary homogeneous in the Lagrange multipliers $B_A$.
+Note that once the constraint (\ref{hamiltonianconstfunctional}) is imposed, the equation of motion derived from the variation of $N$ only gets contributions from the constraint sector of the canonical action, that is, from $B_A \phi^A$, since constraint (\ref{hamiltonianconstfunctional}) demands that the contribution coming from $\mathcal{H}_0$ must be zero.
+As a consequence, the evolution equation associated to $\delta_N$ is necessary homogeneous in the Lagrange multipliers $B_A$.

 To define our second constraint, we observe that one of the constraints that characterizes the kcH-theory is the condition $\pi = 0$.
 We propose to replace it by

 This form admits a bigger set of solutions; for example, on flat spatial geometries, any nonzero $\pi$ that depends only of time is a nontrivial solution of (\ref{nablapiconstraint}).